jscad/OpenJSCAD.org/packages/utils/array-utils/README.md

 * We only accept bug reports and pull requests on **GitHub**.

-* If you have a question about how to use this package, then please start a conversation at the [OpenJSCAD.org User Group](https://openjscad.xyz/forum.html).
-You might find the answer in the [OpenJSCAD.org User Guide](https://www.openjscad.xyz/guide.html).
+* If you have a question about how to use this package, then please start a conversation at the [JSCAD User Group](https://openjscad.xyz/forum.html).
+You might find the answer in the [JSCAD User Guide](https://www.openjscad.xyz/guide.html).

 * If you have a change or new feature in mind, please start a conversation with the [Core Developers](https://openjscad.xyz/forum.html) and start contributing changes.